Nestled on the Sacramento River, the small town of Red Bluff, California, offers an array of things to do on vacation or if you reside there.

 Address: Lassen Volcanic National Park Highway, Southwest Entrance (near Kohm Yah-mah-nee Visitor Center) and Northwest Entrance (in the Manzanita Lake Area, near Loomis Plaza)

-To the east of Red Bluff, about a 51-minute drive, sits the massive Lassen Volcanic National Park.
-This stunning national park consists of a dense conifer forest populated with lunar terrain boils, steaming geysers, and mud pots.
+The east of Red Bluff, about a 51-minute drive, sits the massive Lassen Volcanic National Park.
+Known as one of the best parks in the country, this stunning national park consists of a dense conifer forest with lunar terrain boils, steaming geysers, and mud pots.
+It’s undoubtedly the best place for visitors looking for must-do activities in the region.

 17. Klamath National Forest/Marble Mountain Wilderness